 RTÉ NEWS pick up on our #OAIM50 Challenge

 We were so excited that Ireland’s largest media outlet, RTÉ, picked up on our very first Global Session video.
-It has already amassed over 73,000 views, making heroes and history of our wonderful students who participated in the fun.
+It has already amassed over 76,000 views (on facebook), making heroes and history of our wonderful students who participated in the fun.
 We’ll be challenged with future montages to make them even more creative and enjoyable… but, that’s where you come in!

-Tunes covered include polkas, jigs, slip jigs and reels; plus a few hornpipes and waltzes.
-Don’t forget to use the Play-Along Backing Tracks section of the OAIM dashboard to help you follow the tune at slower speeds as you’re learning.
+Tunes covered include polkas, jigs, slip jigs, and reels; plus a few hornpipes and waltzes.
+Don’t forget to use the Play-Along Backing Tracks section of the OAIM dashboard to help you follow the tune at slower speeds (eg 50%, 75%) as you’re learning.
 It’s invaluable for building confidence with the note sequences of new tracks.